- 10+ Guests Price as advertised*

 Loch Ness is so much more than the story of a monster, and we’ll see it all on this epic day.
-It starts with a private speedboat trip on the Loch Ness to access the 13th -century Castle Urquhart.
-Choose to stop and take a tour to learn more about this fascinating place and its turbulent past.
-Your bikes will be waiting for you when you’re done to continue a classic loop in the hills above Loch Ness.
-You can expect some of Scotland’s most magnificent, spellbinding scenery along the way, including the majestic mountains of Glen Affric and the forested beauty of Aigas Gorge.
-Our final descent takes us from the hills back down to the shores of the Loch – from here we'll shuttle to Fort Augustus.
-Relax back at the hotel and prepare your stories for sharing over drinks and dinner with your new friends that evening.
+Our day starts with a short transfer to the village of Drumnadrochit, best known for being home to 13th Century Castle Urquhart, a ruin lying on the banks of Loch Ness.
+Your bikes will be waiting for you when you're done to continue a classic loop int he hills above Loch Ness.
+You can expect to see some of Scotland's most spellbinding scenery along the way, including the majestic mountains of Glen Affric and the forested beauty of Aigas Gorge.
+Our final descent takes us from the hills back down to the shores of Loch.
+For a post-ride cool-down, take a brief tour to learn more about the fascinating Castle Urquhart ruins and their turbulent past.
+From here, we'll enjoy a thrilling speedboat (or Zodiac, as it's known locally) transfer to Fort Augustus.
+Relax back at the hotel and prepare your stories for sharing over drinks and dinner with your friends that evening.

 Breakfast | Social Hour | Dinner

-Sadly, it’s time to bid farewell to your Trek Travel guides and the atmospheric Scottish Highlands – perhaps with one final ride up a local classic climb used on the Loch Ness Etape.
+It’s time to bid farewell to your Trek Travel guides and the atmospheric Scottish Highlands – perhaps with one final ride up a local classic climb used on the Loch Ness Etape.
 Or, simply rise at your own pace and enjoy a leisurely breakfast before we take a one-hour transfer to the Highland capital of Inverness.
-A private Trek Travel shuttle will depart from the hotel at 9:00 AM and you'll say farewell to your guides.
-We’ll aim to reach Inverness by 10:00 AM to connect with regional flights to London/Amsterdam or for trains south to Edinburgh and Glasgow.
-Please do not schedule a flight out of Inverness Airport before 12:30 PM or a train before 10:30 AM on the last day to allow plenty of time for any unforeseen delays.
+You'll say farewell to your guides at 11:00 AM and board a private shuttle to Inverness Aiport.
+Please do not schedule a flight out of Inverness Airport before 2:30 PM or a train before 1:00 PM on the last day to allow plenty of time for any unforeseen delays.

 Fort Augustus to Glendoe Climb Return